 3. Speed — faster decisions

-Adding AI to the means making decisions in mere microseconds, which means that customer journeys can be adjusted based on the decisions customers are making in the moment.
+Adding AI to the mix means making decisions in mere microseconds; as a result, customer journeys can be adjusted based on the decisions customers are making in the moment.

 Intelligent Journey Orchestration is the future

 As our customers and the technology they use to go through their journeys advances, so too must the technology and strategies that we use to help them.
 Intelligent Journey Orchestration combines the best of CX and marketing to offer businesses a new way forward to truly mutually beneficial relationships.